schuchert/wikispaces/pages/cpptraining.ConfiguringGccToUseCpp0xInEclipseCdt.md

 ```
 [[#thesteps]]
 # The Steps
 These steps assume you have some project setup using CppUTest.
-If not, [[cpptraining.ConfiguringGccToUseCpp0xInEclipseCdt#seeblow|see below]].
+If not, [see below]({{ site.pagesurl }}/cpptraining.ConfiguringGccToUseCpp0xInEclipseCdt#seeblow).

 * Select your project and edit its properties: right-click::edit properties (or alt-enter)
 * Go to C/C++ Build::Settings::GCC C++ Settings